 Of course, you don’t have to be cheering on an international football competition to enjoy Italian beer.
-Find out what all the hype is about in this short guide to Italian beer.
-I’ll tell you about some of the best-known names and my picks for 2021.
+Find out what all the hype is about in this best Italian beer guide.
+I’ll tell you about some of the best-known names and my picks for 2022.

 Do they drink beer in Italy?